istio/istio.io/content/en/docs/concepts/deployment-models/index.md

 ### Single cluster

-In the simplest case, you can confine an Istio mesh to a single cluster.
-A single cluster usually operates over a [single network](#single-network), but it varies between infrastructure providers.
-In single cluster and single network models, you commonly deploy a single Istio control plane, which results in the simplest Istio deployment.
+In the simplest case, you can confine an Istio mesh to a single
+{{< gloss >}}cluster{{< /gloss >}}.
+A cluster usually operates over a [single network](#single-network), but it varies between infrastructure providers.
+A single cluster and single network model includes a control plane, which results in the simplest Istio deployment.

 {{< image width="50%"
     link="single-cluster.svg"